Bird Island Seychelles Travel Guide

 Mahé and La Digue are better locales for cultural exploration.

-To explore Seychellois culture, consider adding time on Mahé.
+To explore Seychellois culture, think about adding time on Mahé.

 For a relaxed cultural pace, La Digue holds traditional experiences.